buttonsrtoys/registrar/README.md

       child: MyWidget(),
     );

-For use cases where you would to manage registering and unregistering models, you can used the `register` and `unregister` functions:
+For use cases where you need to directly manage registering and unregistering models (instead of letting `Registrar` and `MultiRegistrar` manage your models), you can used the `register` and `unregister` functions:

     Registrar.register<ValueNotifier>(name: 'firstName', builder: () => ValueNotifier(''))
     Registrar.get<ValueNotifier>(name: 'firstName') = 'Sue';